It’s hard to quit smoking. But it shouldn’t feel impossible.

 32. Take a Hike

 A short hike or walk, even for as little as 15 minutes, can greatly reduce urges while improving your overall mood.
 Even low-impact exercise releases endorphins, so head out for a walk around the block whenever a craving hits.
-Afterward, you’ll feel relaxed and refreshed and your urge very likely will have passed.
+Afterward, you’ll feel relaxing and refreshed and your urge very likely will have passed.

 Long Term Quit Smoking Success